Bookbot

 Más información sobre el libro

-The last thirty years of the twentieth century saw the birth of more than six hundred art museums in the United States alone, with equal proliferation in much of Europe.
-Such projects as Frank Gehry's Guggenheim in Bilbao and Richard Meier's Getty Center in Los Angeles have dominated television newscasts and newspaper headlines worldwide.
-The success or failure of these new museums, in aesthetic, educational and financial terms, results from a variety of factors, none more important than their architecture.
-In this unique investigation, architectural historian Victoria Newhouse challenges many hitherto accepted premises of museum design.
-She demonstrates that new museums are often based on old concepts that no longer apply.
-This unvarnished analysis is informed by interviews with museum directors and curators, collectors, artists and the architects themselves.
-Newhouse divides her discussion according to the dominant characteristics of the museums: private collections, single-artist museums, sacred spaces, artists' self-created sites, and museum additions.
-In addition to the Getty and the Guggenheim Bilbao, the author discusses the Menil Collection in Houston, Texas; the Andy Warhol Museum in Pittsburgh; the Kiasma Museum for Contemporary Art in Helsinki; Donald Judd's Chinati Foundation in Marfa, Texas; the Metropolitan Museum of Art and the Museum of Modern Art in New York; the Grand Louvre and the Centre Georges Pompidou in Paris; and many more.
+The last thirty years of the twentieth century witnessed the emergence of over six hundred art museums in the United States, paralleled by similar growth in Europe.
+Iconic structures like Frank Gehry's Guggenheim in Bilbao and Richard Meier's Getty Center in Los Angeles have captured global media attention.
+The success or failure of these museums, assessed through aesthetic, educational, and financial lenses, is largely influenced by their architectural design.
+Architectural historian Victoria Newhouse critically examines established beliefs surrounding museum design, revealing that many new museums are rooted in outdated concepts.
+Her analysis, enriched by interviews with museum directors, curators, collectors, artists, and architects, categorizes museums by their defining traits: private collections, single-artist museums, sacred spaces, artists' self-created sites, and museum expansions.
+Alongside the Getty and Guggenheim, Newhouse explores notable institutions such as the Menil Collection in Houston, the Andy Warhol Museum in Pittsburgh, the Kiasma Museum in Helsinki, Donald Judd's Chinati Foundation in Marfa, the Metropolitan Museum of Art, the Museum of Modern Art in New York, the Grand Louvre, and the Centre Georges Pompidou in Paris, among others.

 Compra de libros